Kinship Circle

 Hurricane Katia brews over the Atlantic.
 Gulf oil platforms are evacuated and the National Hurricane Center has posted a public advisory.
 Once a tropical cyclone with sustained 75 mph winds, Katia has downgraded to a tropical storm that could regather hurricane momentum in its westward push.
 Kinship Circle is alerting disaster animal response volunteers in Zones 4 and 5 for a standby team.

-When disasters strike, lives are at stake.
-Animals are scared, alone and hurt.
-Kinship Circle Disaster Animal Response Team is YOU.
-Your compassion.
-Your skills.
-Your stamina.
+DISASTER RESPONSE VOLUNTEER Animals are scared, alone and hurt.
+Kinship Circle Disaster Animal Response Team needs your compassion, skills and stamina!

 1. Independently trained volunteers with experience in disaster rescue, animal handling, sheltering, animal first aid, veterinary, photography and documentation, leadership skills.